Checking accounts, savings accounts, certificates of deposit, credit cards, lines of credit, loans, merchant services and payroll services

 Here are some of Bluevine’s business banking requirements:

 Live Oak Bank can help stretch your cash flow with higher-than-average returns on a business savings account.
-You can earn 4% APY with no minimum balance or monthly maintenance fees.
-Although Live Oak Bank is an online bank with no physical branches, you get unlimited transactions at over 55,000 in-network ATMs.
+You can earn 3.15% APY with no minimum balance requirements or monthly maintenance fees.
+Although Live Oak Bank is an online-only bank with no physical branches, you get unlimited transactions at over 55,000 in-network ATMs.

-If you need access to capital, Live Oak Bank is an SBA Preferred Lender and typically processes loans a few weeks faster than average.
-You can also explore other small business solutions, such as checking, USDA loans, commercial loans and Live Oak Express loans for fast funding.
+If you need access to capital, Live Oak Bank is an SBA Preferred Lender, so it can process loan applications faster than non-preferred lenders.
+You can also explore other small business solutions, such as USDA loans, commercial loans and Live Oak Express loans for fast funding.

 Read our full Live Oak Bank review.